 Step 3: Make it easy

-Beginner writers think their first post has to change the world.
+Many writers who are just starting out think their first post has to change the world.

 This kicks off “The Doom Loop”: procrastination disguised as planning.